cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 This document makes use of the following terms:

 Digital Twin:
-Digital counterpart of a physical system (twin) that capture its attributes, behavior and interactions and is continually updated with the latter's performance, maintenance,and health status data throughout the physical system's life cycle.
+: Digital counterpart of a physical system (twin) that captures its attributes, behavior, and interactions and is (continually) updated with the latter's performance, maintenance, and health status data throughout the physical system's life cycle.

 Network digital twin:
-a digital representation that is used in the context of Networking and whose physical counterpart is telecom network or enterprise network.
+: A digital representation that is used in the context of Networking and whose physical counterpart is a data network or enterprise network.
 This is also called, digital twin for networks.
 See more in {{def}}.

 Physical network:
-Object, system, process, software or environment that the digital twin is designed to replicate and represent virtually.
+: Object, system, process, software, or environment that the digital twin is designed to replicate and represent virtually.